umerhaddii/umerhaddii/README.md

 * 🔭 I am currently working on Fine Tuning LLMs.

+- ⚙️ I have successfully fine-tuned `GPT-2(124 M)` on Text classification and `gemma2-2b-en on` Urdu Ghazal's theme classification.

 - 🌱 I’m currently Learning and Practicing Computer Vision and Natural Language Processsing 📜😎.

 - 🗞️ I have done **Machine Learning Specialization from Stanford** and **AI in Medicine Specialization from Stanford** .